Job Opportunities

 In 1995 the school was granted membership into the prestigious Girls’ Schools’ Association of Great Britain and has gained a reputation as a school that best prepares girls to meet the demands and challenges of the XXI century.

-Our previous Headmistress was Miss Ruth Percival, Bachelor of Education, Bachelor of Science in Psychology and Masters in Education.
-Ruth was part of San Silvestre from the beginning of 2017 until the end of 2021 and she introduced several important changes that ensured our school continued to innovate and maintain its excellent educational level.
-Ruth worked tirelessly to make San Silvestre part of Round Square, an internationally diverse network of 200 like-minded schools in 50 countries on six continents that connect and collaborate to offer world-class programmes and experiences, developing global competence, character and confidence in our students.
+Miss Ruth Percival, Bachelor of Education, Bachelor of Science in Psychology and Masters in Education was appointed Headmistress in 2017 and was part of San Silvestre until the end of 2021.
+She introduced several important changes that ensured our school continued to innovate and maintain its excellent educational level.
+Ruth worked tirelessly to make San Silvestre part of Round Square, an internationally diverse network of 200 like-minded schools in 50 countries on six continents that connect and collaborate to offer world-class programmes and experiences.
 Our school was admitted as members in 2020.

 Our Old Primary Building